-In a separate article, we explain what plugins are and how you can use these to enhance your blog’s functionality.
+In another article, we provide a detailed explanation of what WP plugins are all about and how you can use these to add new features to your blog with no technical skills required.

-In this step-by-step tutorial you will learn the importance of keeping all plugins up-to-date, how to safely update and uninstall plugins, and discover useful tools to help you better manage your plugins if you own or manage multiple WordPress sites or blogs.
+In this step-by-step tutorial you will learn why WordPress plugins need to be kept up-to-date, how to easily update and remove plugins from your site, and discover some great tips to help you better manage your plugins.

 How To Update And Delete WordPress Plugins